GeneralEmbeddedCLibraries/boot/README.md

 ## **Digital signature**
  - Digital signature guarantees that the code has not been altered or tampered with during transmission
- - Digital signatures ensure that only legitimate, trusted firmware can be uploaded to a device -> Improvement over current implementation
+ - Digital signatures ensure that only legitimate, trusted firmware can be uploaded to a device
  - Using ECDSA (Elliptic Curve Digital Signature Algoritm) to check signature

 Using OpenSSL for generate private key: